 Bangkok’s Reptiles and Amphibians

-The city of Bangkok is a fantastic place to find reptiles and amphibians, or “herps”.
-Bangkok’s herps include the tiny Ornate Narrowmouth Frogs and Brahminy Blind Snakes that you can find in your garden up to the giant Water Monitors and Reticulated Pythons that roam the canals.
-This website should help you identify the herps you find and learn more about their habits and contribution to our ecosystem.
+The city of Bangkok is a wonderful place to find reptiles and amphibians, or “herps”.
+Bangkok’s herps include the minuscule Ornate Narrowmouth Frogs and Brahminy Blind Snakes that you can find in your garden up to the magnificent Water Monitors and Reticulated Pythons that roam the canals.
+This website can help you to identify the herps you find and learn more about their habits and contribution to our ecosystem.

-An article on my experiences herping in Asia’s cities can be found in the July 2012 issue of Herp Nation Magazine.
+For stories about herping, you can read the Herping Adventures in Bangkok page.
+An article on my experiences herping in Bangkok and other Asian megacities can be found in the July 2012 issue of Herp Nation Magazine.

 Take time to explore the site, leave comments on anything that interests you, and happy herping!